timb-machine-mirrors/anarcat-feed2exec/doc/usage.rst

 Cache database
 ~~~~~~~~~~~~~~

-The feeds cache is stored in a ``feed2exec.sqlite`` file.
+The feeds cache is stored in a ``feed2exec.db`` file.
 It is a
-normal SQLite database and can be inspected using the normal sqlite
+SQLite database and can be inspected using standard sqlite
 tools.
 It is used to keep track of which feed items have been
 processed.
 To clear the cache, you can simply remove the file, which
 will make the program process all feeds items from scratch again.
 In